 We believe that current market pressures in the financial services industry create an opportunity for our consulting and professional services.
 Many financial institutions are at an inflection point that demands that they transform their businesses to significantly reduce their cost base while also responding to the competitive pressures of innovation and to increased regulatory oversight with regard to information technology and related processes.
-Capco provides strategic consulting service capabilities to respond to these market needs.
-Consulting services revenue grew at an increased pace in 2013 and we expect this trend to continue in 2014.
-However, if consulting and professional services revenue and gross margin grow as a percentage of our overall revenue and gross margin, our overall gross margin percentage would be reduced, as gross margin percentage realized for professional services is lower than that for most of our other services.
+Capco provides strategic consulting service capabilities to respond to these market needs and we believe these services provide a competitive advantage to grow our overall business.
+Consulting services revenue grew at an accelerated pace in 2013 and this trend has continued in 2014.
+However, if consulting and professional services revenue and gross margin continue to grow as a percentage of our overall revenue and gross margin, our overall gross margin percentage would be reduced, as gross margin percentage realized for consulting and professional services is lower than that for most of our other services.
 In addition, as consulting and professional services revenue grow as a portion of our overall revenue, we will have a lower overall percentage of recurring revenue as generally these services are non-recurring.

-We see in particular a market opportunity in large global financial institutions, where we believe we can couple our strategic consulting and transformation services with outsourced technology, services and solutions to help these institutions achieve their business goals.
+We see in particular a market opportunity in large global financial institutions, where we believe we can couple our Capco strategic consulting and transformation services with outsourced technology, services and solutions to help these institutions achieve their business goals.
 These large institutions are subject to the pressures described above that are generating revenue for our consulting services, and moreover appear poised to increase technology spending to meet competitive pressures after a slowdown during the recent financial crisis years.
 We are investing in management, sales and account management resources to pursue this market opportunity.
-Our current target is to invest an incremental \$30 million in this initiative in 2014.
+We are on track to invest an incremental \$30 million in this initiative in 2014.

-Mobile banking is growing in popularity as consumers embrace the convenience and increasingly digital-savvy consumers grow in proportion to the banked population.
+Mobile banking is growing in popularity as consumers are becoming increasingly digital-savvy and embrace the convenience.
 We expect this trend to continue and grow.
 We continue to focus and invest in adapting and developing new mobile solutions to assist our customers with this transition.